Facing Serious Charges? You Need Our Trusted Criminal Defense Team.

-Courts have authority under Washington law to grant civil and criminal protective orders prohibiting a person from contacting an alleged victim or related individuals, from being within a certain distance of the alleged victim’s person or property, or from other specified activities.
+Courts have authority under Washington law to grant civil and criminal protective orders prohibiting a person from contacting an alleged victim or related individuals from being within a certain distance of the alleged victim’s person or property, or from other specified activities.
 Protective orders constitute a significant restriction on a defendant’s liberty, and violation of an order can bring serious consequences, including additional criminal charges and jail time.
-An experienced order of protection attorney can help defend you against a request for or violation of a protective order, and can help you understand your rights and restrictions if an order is in place.
+An experienced order of protection attorney can help defend you against a request for or violation of a protective order and can help you understand your rights and restrictions if an order is in place.

-Allegation of Domestic Violence
+Allegation Of Domestic Violence

 All protective orders must originate from an accusation of domestic violence.
 In the case of a civil protective order, the petitioner must present an affidavit to the court identifying specific facts and circumstances that allegedly constitute domestic violence.
 A criminal protective order must be part of an existing charge for a domestic violence-related offense.
 An alleged victim may ask the prosecutor to request a no-contact protective order from the court, or a prosecutor may request one on the prosecutor’s own initiative.

-Hearing on Protective Order
+Hearing On Protective Order

 Hearings on criminal protective orders typically take place at the defendant’s arraignment.
 The court that is hearing the criminal charge against the defendant may also hear the prosecutor’s request for a protective order.

-Issuance of Protective Order
+Issuance Of Protective Order

 Protective orders should be in writing, and the law directs the court that imposes a protective order to issue a written order as soon as possible.
 For both civil and criminal protective orders, the written order should clearly identify all restrictions placed on the respondent or defendant.
 Protective orders may include an expiration date, or they may expire at some specified but undetermined point in time.
-Civil orders may expire after a period of months, or until the court enters another order.
-Criminal orders remain in effect until an acquittal or dismissal of charges, or until the court revokes or modifies the order.
+Civil orders may expire after a period of months or until the court enters another order.
+Criminal orders remain in effect until an acquittal or dismissal of charges or until the court revokes or modifies the order.

 Protective Order Violations